Einstein-type elliptic systems: Analysis of the PDE system

 All of the above implies that $\bar{u}-v=c$ for some constant and some function and $v\in W^p_{2,\sigma}$ for any $\sigma<n-2-\frac{n}{p}$.
 Notice that this implies that $u-c\in W^p_{2,\sigma}$ for any such $\sigma$.
 Therefore, we can write

 This implies that $u$ is a harmonic function with zero Neumann boundary data on $\partial M$, which is asymptotic to a constant function $c$ as we go to infinity in $E$.
-Therefore, Lemma \ref{harmonicfunctions} in Appendix I implies that such $u$ is uniquely determined by its asymptotic values, and furthermore it satisfies $\min c\leq u\leq \max c$, that is $u=c$ and therefore $u\in \mathrm{Ker}(\mathcal{L}_1)$.
+Therefore, \cite[Proposition A.3]{Holst2} implies that such $u$ is uniquely determined by its asymptotic values, and furthermore it satisfies $\min c\leq u\leq \max c$, that is $u=c$ and therefore $u\in \mathrm{Ker}(\mathcal{L}_1)$.

 Now, let us show that if $\rho<n-1-\frac{n}{p}$, then $\mathrm{Im}(\mathcal{L})=\mathrm{Im}(\mathcal{L}_2)$.
 Similarly to the above claim, we only need to show that $\mathrm{Im}(\mathcal{L}_2)\subset\mathrm{Im}(\mathcal{L})$, since the other inclusion is trivial.
 In order to do this, let us show that, in fact, under our hypotheses, $\mathcal{L}$ is surjective, which is even stronger.
 Using Theorem \ref{adjoint-surjectivity}, we know that this is equivalent to proving that